 - NanoSpace Lab – coordinating rapidly growing diverse activities in (“New”) Space engineering across the University of Edinburgh and with our partners in the industry (part of Space Innovation Hub)

-I work across The Institute of Materials and Processes, The Institute for the Study of Science, Technology and Innovation and Edinburgh Futures Institute.
 I am also a member of the Centre for Knowledge, Science and Policy – SKAPE; the Centre for Data, Culture and Society; UK Centre for Astrobiology; and the Social Informatics Cluster; and I co-convene Social Network Analysis in Scotland (SNAS) group.
 I am also involved with the Edinburgh Living Laboratory, Utopia Lab and Curious Edinburgh.

 In addition, I work closely with the Data-Driven Innovation’s Strategy team and Space Innovation Hub, looking at developing a set of strategies leading to Edinburgh becoming the Space Data Capital of Europe and our university a Space University.